Decorative neutral curve divider

-As a sales professional, you know the thrill of closing a new deal.
-But what happens if for every new customer you bring in, another one walks out the back door?
-It can feel like you’re trying to fill a leaky bucket.
-This is where understanding monthly recurring revenue (MRR) becomes so critical.
-It’s the metric that tells the true story of growth.
-It doesn’t just look at new business; it combines revenue from new customers with upgrades from existing ones, then subtracts the revenue lost from cancellations.
-This gives you the net result, showing whether the bucket is actually filling up or slowly draining out.
+You know the thrill of closing a new deal.
+But what if for every new customer you bring in, another one walks out the back door?
+It’s the classic leaky bucket problem, and it can make real growth feel impossible.
+This is why focusing on monthly recurring revenue (MRR) is so critical.
+MRR tells the real story.
+It goes beyond new sales by combining revenue from new customers with upgrades, then subtracting the revenue lost from cancellations.
+This simple calculation shows you if the bucket is actually filling up, giving you an honest look at your company's momentum.

 Key Takeaways